Why I Serve – Picatinny employee, National Guardsman proud to be a member of “America’s Team”

 |0

-This work, Why I Serve – Picatinny employee, National Guardsman proud to be a member of “America’s Team” [Image 3 of 3], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Why I Serve – Picatinny employee, National Guardsman proud to be a member of “America’s Team”, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.